hbmartin/CodeWeaver/codebase.md

 	return err
 }

-// shouldIgnore checks if a given path should be ignored based on the ignore patterns func shouldIgnore(path string, ignoreList []*regexp.Regexp) bool {
+// shouldProcess determines if a file should be processed based on include and ignore patterns func shouldProcess(path string, ignoreList, includeList []*regexp.Regexp) bool {
 	if path == "." {
-		return true
+		return false
 	}

+	if len(ignoreList) > 0 && len(includeList) > 0 {
+		// Both include and ignore patterns were specified, the path must match at least one include pattern and not match any ignore pattern included := false
+		for _, pattern := range includeList {
+			if pattern.MatchString(path) {
+				included = true
+				break
+			}
+		}
+		excluded := false
 		for _, pattern := range ignoreList {
 			if pattern.MatchString(path) {
+				excluded = true
+				break
+			}
+		}
+		return included && !excluded // this behavior can be changed latter to give precedence to includes or excludes

+	} else if len(includeList) > 0 {
+		// Only include patterns were specified, the path must match at least one for _, pattern := range includeList {
+			if pattern.MatchString(path) {
 				return true
 			}
 		}
 		return false
+	} else if len(ignoreList) > 0 {
+		// Only ignore patterns were specified, the path must not match any for _, pattern := range ignoreList {
+			if pattern.MatchString(path) {
+				return false // Exclude if it matches any ignore pattern }
+		}
+		return true
+	}
+	return true
 }

 // printHelp prints the help message